Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/TextFont.md

+---
+title: TextFont
+---
 # TextFont

 `app.textFonts[index]`

 #### Description

-Information about a font in the document, found in a [CharacterAttributes](./CharacterAttributes.md) object.
+Information about a font in the document, found in a [CharacterAttributes](.././CharacterAttributes) object.

 ---